-The second natural occurring problem is the one of lifting isomorphisms of uniform Roe corona to isomorphisms of uniform Roe algebras.
-It is not difficult to find an example of uniformly locally finite metric spaces such that all of their sparse subspaces yield only compact ghost projections, $\roeq(X)$ and $\roeq(Y)$ are liftable on diagonals isomorphic, $\cstu(X)$ and $\cstu(Y)$ are not isomorphic.
+The second natural occurring problem is the one of lifting isomorphisms between uniform Roe coronas to isomorphisms of uniform Roe algebras.
+It is not difficult to find an example of uniformly locally finite metric spaces such that all of their sparse subspaces yield only compact ghost projections and $\roeq(X)$ and $\roeq(Y)$ are liftable on diagonals isomorphic, but $\cstu(X)$ and $\cstu(Y)$ are not isomorphic.
 In particular, the isomorphism cannot be lifted by an isomoprhism between $\cstu(X)$ and $\cstu(Y)$.
 However, if $X'\subseteq X$ is a cofinite subspace of $X$ then $\roeq(X)$ and $\roeq(X')$ can be naturally identified, and the counterexample alluded to in this paragraph does not answer the following question.

 \begin{question} Suppose $X$ and $Y$ are uniformly locally finite metric spaces such that all of their sparse subspaces yield only compact ghost projections and $\Lambda\colon \roeq(X)\to\roeq(Y)$ is an isomorphism liftable on diagonals.
 Are there cofinite $X'\subseteq X$ and $Y'\subseteq Y$ such that $\Lambda$ can be lifted to an isomorphism between $\cstu(X')$ and $\cstu(Y')$? \end{question}